mbgimot/CV/README.md

 ## Education
 #### Makers Academy (Jan'17 to Apr'17)

-- Curiosity and hungry passion for code
+- Curiosity and a hungry passion for code
 - Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
+- OOP, TDD, SOLID, MVC, BDD
-- Software Craftsmanship
+- Pair programming & software craftsmanship (inc. XP Values)
-- Ruby, Rails, Javascript, Node.js, Angular.js
+- Key Languages learnt: Javascript, React, Node.js, JQuery, Ruby, Rails
-- Rspec, Jasmine, Mocha
+- Key test-frameworks learnt: Rspec, Jasmine, Enzyme, Mocha, Capybara

 #### University of Warwick (Sep'09 to July'12)

 - Studied Economics, specialising in; Applied Economics, Quantitative Techniques, Corporate Finance and Law
 - Awarded an academic scholarship
-- 2nd Class Honors
+- 2nd Class Honours
 - Team Leader in a project devoted to building a High Frequency Trading algorithm using R and C++.
 Our strategy was based on momentum in various Futures Markets which was highly profitable but was unfortunately axed as new market rules came into place by the regulators
 - Student Investor [www.studentinvestor.org – finished 2nd]